Day 77: Monday, June 14th, 2021

 Feeling physically good is just as important as feeling mentally good when learning the guitar.
-We need to learn free of back and shoulder strains and any physical stress.
-I’ve found that the couch, as much as it might be frowned upon as a practice seat, to be an ideal place to practice for me.
+We need to learn to free ourselves of back and shoulder strains and any physical stress.
+I’ve found that the couch, as much as it might be frowned upon as a practice seat, is an ideal place to practice for me.
 It’s comfortable, it helps support the guitar, and it also allows me to tilt the guitar slightly so that I can see what I’m doing.

 Again, something else that would be frowned upon – but I’ve also found it helpful to practice in front of the TV.

 To be honest, this isn’t new to me.
-I spent a lot of time practising right-handed in front of the TV (at the beginner and intermediate stages).
+I spent a lot of time practicing right-handed in front of the TV (at the beginner and intermediate stages).

 Going Deeper into Less

 It’s also occurred to me this week that we need to go deeper into less.
 Spend more time on less.
 Focus more on less.
 But do so in a variety of interesting and inspiring ways.
 Focusing on less like this, really helps us absorb and fully learn the fundamentals at this early stage of learning, which I believe is so important.
 If I were to move on to fingerpicking or barre chords before really nailing these open chords I think I’d be spreading myself too thin and I don’t think I’d see much improvement all around.
 Even though my primary focus is enjoyment, I still think small elements of improvement are inspiring and motivating.